LucasDelfino92/morrowindsharp/moddingmw.md

 **Security Enhanced**
 - Set the **Assign Keybind for Lockpick Hotkey** key to **O** (the **L** is used by **Let There Be Darkness**).

-**Shattered Stones - An Earthquake Mod**
-- Access the in-game console by pressing the key to the left of the "1" key.
-- Type **set fQuakeChance to 5** to reduce earthquake chance from 30% to 5%.

 The mods installed in this guide and configured as mentioned above will use the following keys: